MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/New-SmbMapping.md

 ```

 ### -UseWriteThrough
-Indicates that forced unit access (“write through”) is required and bypasses all OS caches, forcing IO to disk.
+Indicates that forced unit access ("write through") is required and bypasses all OS caches, forcing IO to disk.

 ```yaml
 Type: Boolean